vishvAsa/AgamaH/AryaH/hinduism/branches/shaivaH/trikam/abhinavagupta-mUlam/tantrAlokaH/meta/articles/rastogi-navajIvana-intro/3_ABOUT_THE_COMMENTATOR_JAYARATHA.md

 +++

 The illustrious author of the Viveka commentary, Jayaratha, is next to Abhinavagupta alone in impor- tance.
 He is no ordinary commentator.
-He reli- giously follows the methodology adopted by his mas- ter and creates a sort of complete independent text which not only expatiates upon the Tantraloka but also supplements, complements and defends as it were.
-But for the Viveka we would never understand the Tantraloka.
+He reli- giously follows the methodology adopted by his mas- ter and creates a sort of complete independent text which not only expatiates upon the Tantrāloka but also supplements, complements and defends as it were.
+But for the Viveka we would never understand the Tantrāloka.
 An attempt will be made to evaluate and appreciate Jayaratha's contribution in the pages that follow.

 Following our usual practice that we adopted in the case of Abhinavagupta, we are supposed to begin with the biodata of Jayaratha on the basis of the mate- rial available in the pages of the Viveka.
 But since in our Krama Tantricism, Vol. I (pp. 209-215) most of these data have already been used it will be better for the reader to refer to those pages.
 Here we will reca- pitulate only certain salient features to give a bird's eye view incorporating additional information, if any.